General Usage

 mapper.setMappingFiles(myMappingFiles);

-DestinationObject destObject = (DestinationObject) mapper.map(sourceObject, DestinationObject.class);
+mapper.map(sourceObject, DestinationObject.class);

 IMPORTANT: Mapper instance(s) should be setup as a Singleton regardless of how you choose to inject the Mapper instance(s).
 You should configure the Mapper this way so that you do not have to reload and reinitialize the mapping files for each individual mapping during the lifecycle of your app.
-Reinitializing the mapping files for each mapping would be inefficent and unnecessary.
+Reinitializing the mapping files for each mapping would be inefficient and unnecessary.
 The DozerBeanMapper.java class is thread safe.

 Spring Integration